TaraFielsys/CSSRDB/README.md

 # CSSRDB- A Comprehensive SSR Marker Database
-chick - Name of the project
+chick - Name of the project;
 ssr - Name of the app